simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 5. Enter your ICE server addresses (one per line).
 6. Tap **Save**.

-**Please note**: unlike messaging relays (SMP servers), the configuration of WebRTC ICE servers is stored on the current device, not in the chat database. if you transfer the chat database to another device you need to update this configuration.
+**Please note**: unlike messaging relays (SMP servers), the configuration of WebRTC ICE servers is stored on the current device, not in the chat database.
+If you transfer the chat database to another device you need to update this configuration.

 ### Always use relay